Tikøb: History

 The village was originally located on three sides of a small lake.
-For centuries the village consisted of six farms, one of which was the rectory, a few other houses, an inn and a forge.
+For centuries the village consisted of six farms, one of which was the rectory, a few other houses, an inn, and a forge.
 The first school in Tikøb, a so-called rytterskole, was built in 1722.

-When the new civil parishes (sognekommuner) were established in 1942, Tikøb became the administrative centre of Tikøb–Hornbæk–Hellebæk (later referred to as Tikøb Kommune, "Tikøb Municipality").
+When the new civil parishes (sognekommuner) were established in 1942, Tikøb became the administrative centre of Tikøb–Hornbæk–Hellebæk (later referred to as Tikøb Kommune or Tikøb Municipality).

 The parish had a large population of poor people who were attracted by the opportunity to work in the local forest industry.
-In 1861, a large social institution Tikøb Workhouse Tikøb Forsørgelses- og Arbejdsanstalt), was built in the outskirts of town, replacing the old poorhouses.
-It was one of the first institution of its kind in Denmark located outside a market town.
-The newly established local fire department was also established and based at the same site.
-A few years later, i 1867, a municipal office (kommunekontor), with daily opening hours, another new feature at the site, opened in the same building complex.
+In 1861, a large social institution named Tikøb Workhouse (Tikøb Forsørgelses- og Arbejdsanstalt) was built on the outskirts of town, replacing the old poorhouses.
+It was one of the first institutions of its kind in Denmark located outside a market town.
+The newly established local fire department was also based at the same site.
+A few years later in 1867 a municipal office (kommunekontor) with daily opening hours, another new feature at the site, opened in the same building complex.
 From 1877, the institution also had a section for psychiatric patients.

-A post office also opened in the 186+s.
-A windmill was built in 1873, a co-operative dairy opened in 1893 and Tikøb Brugsforening eas founded in 1920.
+A post office also opened in the 1860s.
+A windmill was built in 1873, a co-operative dairy opened in 1893, and Tikøb Brugsforening was founded in 1920.
 The town was also home to a post office and several other stores.